ossf/wg-supply-chain-integrity/governance/CHARTER.md

 - c. **Sponsorship obligations.** Each sponsored Technical Initiative:

   - i.
 Names an accountable representative to the WG, and keeps that designation current.
   - ii.
 Reports quarterly to the WG for onward reporting to the OpenSSF TAC.
+A report states the initiative's current status and what it plans next; an empty section or a placeholder is not a report.
   - iii.
 Publishes annually a statement of how its work lowers adoption friction for a defined maintainer population, and what maintainer-facing documentation exists for it.
   - iv.
 Accepts maintainer feedback routed to it by the WG.